Real Estate Agent Costs in Australia: What You Pay, What You Get, and What Really Matters

 In Australia, real estate agent costs are typically based on commission rather than a fixed price.

-There is no legislated “standard” commission.
-Fees are negotiable and vary depending on location, property value, market conditions, agency structure, and services included.
+There is no legislated “standard” commission, and fees vary depending on location and agency structure.

 How Much Does a Real Estate Agent Charge Per Sale?

-A common follow-up question is how much does a real estate agent make in commission per sale.
+A common follow-up question is how much a real estate agent makes per sale.
+To understand the real cost, we must look at the full figure including tax.

 However, this is not what the agent personally earns.